Follow-up Appointment

 - Lakeridge Health Eating Disorders Program

-- Ontario Shores Dialectical Behaviour Therapy (DBT)
+- Ontario Shores Dialectical Behaviour Therapy

-- Ontario Structured Psychotherapy Program (CBT)
+- Ontario Structured Psychotherapy Program

-- Pinewood Centre (Addiction and dependencies support)
+- Pinewood Centre (addiction and dependencies support)